PolyhedralDev/TerraDocs/docs/config/development/config-data.rst

 Nesting Objects
 ===============

-Because values in maps and items in lists can be of any type, It's possible to nest maps in maps, lists in lists, lists in maps, and so on.
+Because values in maps and items in lists can be of any type, it's possible to nest maps in maps, lists in lists, lists in maps, and so on.

 .. tip::